The Old Age Home(page)

 insight into the quirks of the HELP system's design.
 I'm not

-saying you will ever like it compared to the Internet, but how
+saying you will ever like it compared to the Internet, but who

 WHAT TO GET (PURCHASE)